slyedoc/sly_bevy_jam2/README.md

 * Started on a Nexus Charactor
 * Added Cursor and interaction system for Charactors
 * Started using 15.ai, thats a dream come true for anyone that ever messed with TTS before

+Day 3

+* Nothing, spent all day taking the grandparents out

+Day 4

+* Not much, setup level state, spend last most of day hours taking grandmother to ER and bringing her home